mailchimp/content-style-guide/07-writing-blog-posts.html.md

 Feel free to link away from MailChimp if it helps you explain something.

 ### LOL
-MailChimp is a fun company, and our blog reflects.
+MailChimp is a fun company, and we want our blog to reflect this.
 Feel free to throw in a joke here and there, or link out to a funny .GIF or YouTube video when appropriate.
 Just don't overdo it.

 ### Tags
 In WordPress, add keywords that apply to your article.
 Look through existing posts for common tags.
 If you’re not sure if a word should be a tag, it probably shouldn’t.